Registration and Voting Processes for Canadians Who Live Abroad

 Registration in the International Register of Electors

-As set out in the Special Voting Rules of the Canada Elections Act, Elections Canada maintains the International Register of Electors, a database containing the names of Canadian electors temporarily living outside Canada.
-To be included in the International Register of Electors, an elector whose home is abroad must be qualified to vote (i.e. a Canadian citizen at least 18 years old on election day) and must:
+As set out in the Special Voting Rules of the Canada Elections Act, Elections Canada maintains the International Register of Electors, a database containing the names of Canadian electors living outside Canada.
+To be included in the International Register of Electors, an elector whose home is abroad must be qualified to vote (i.e. a Canadian citizen at least 18 years old on election day) and must have resided in Canada at any time before applying.

 Qualified electors may apply at any time to be added to the International Register.
 They must submit a completed Application for Registration and Special Ballot for Canadian Citizens Residing Outside Canada and provide copies of supporting documents that prove their identity.
 The special ballot application form is available online, at any Canadian embassy, high commission or consulate or by calling Elections Canada.
 Completed applications and copies of supporting documents should be mailed or faxed to Elections Canada in Ottawa.